developer-ken/YoloPredictorMLDotNet/README.md

 ### Predict on Mat
 Opencv read camera and run prediction.
 ```
+//Create a predictor by providing modulepath and a backend.
+YoloPredictor predictor = new YoloPredictorV5(modulepath, backend:YoloPredictorV5.Backend.CUDA, input_width: 640, input_height: 640);

 //Open video device
 VideoCapture vc = new VideoCapture(0);

 while (true)
 {
   //If frame presents